Frequently asked questions

 What is the COVID-19 Safety Plan?

-In accordance with NSW Public Health Order (No 4) 2020, it is expected that places of worship will implement and comply with a COVID-19 Safety Plan to keep staff, volunteers and visitors safe.
+In accordance with NSW Public Health Order (No 7) 2020, it is expected that places of worship will implement and comply with a COVID-19 Safety Plan to keep staff, volunteers and visitors safe.
 Anglican Church Newcastle utilises the Safe Return to Church Framework as the safety plan.
-The Re-opening Application Form is the site specific plan for church buildings.
+The Parish COVID-19 Safety Plan is the site specific plan for church buildings.
 This should be maintained as a current document and any changes to it notified to the Diocesan Office.

 What are the current booking and registration guidelines a Parish must follow for Church services?